csviri/kubernetes-glue-operator/docs/reference.md

 `quarkus.operator-sdk.controllers.glue.selector=mylabel1=value1,mylabel2=value2`

-the following two configuration params needs to be added:
+you need to add the following configuration params:

 `glue.operator.glue-operator-managed-glue-labels.mylabel1=value1`

 `glue.operator.glue-operator-managed-glue-labels.mylabel2=value2`

 This will ensure that the labels are added correctly to the `Glue`.
 See the related